 Your activity can include nature, exercise, creativity, meditation, praying, cooking, music and so much more, whatever works for you.

-The intention to replenish our energies and to maintain a peaceful connection to ourselves and life around us, is an important be part of emotional, mental, physical and spiritul self care.
+The intention to replenish our energies and to maintain a peaceful connection to ourselves and life around us, is an important part of emotional, mental, physical and spiritual self care.

 Thanks to all my readers, my website is among the Top 10 UK Psychotherapy Blogs